-U.S. prosecutors have charged Mercury Interactive Corp.'s former chief financial officer with involvement in a scam to backdate stock option grants that last year caused the company to shell out $117 million to placate angry shareholders.
+Mercury Interactive Corp.'s former chief financial officer has pled guilty to tax evasion in relation to a stock options backdating scandal that caused the company to shell out $117.5 million to placate angry shareholders.